Asian shares mixed amid 2nd wave coronavirus, election fears

-TOKYO (AP) — Asian shares were mixed on Friday as investors weighed concerns about the U.S. presidential election and an economic stimulus package, on top of fears of flaring outbreaks of coronavirus.
+TOKYO (AP) — Asian shares were mixed on Friday as investors weighed concerns about the U.S. presidential election and an economic stimulus package, on top of flaring outbreaks of coronavirus.

-Investors are also looking ahead to the release of data on the Chinese economy next week.
+Looking ahead, markets are awaiting the release of data on the Chinese economy next week.

-Shares rose in Japan and China but fell in South Korea and Australia.
+Shares rose in China but fell in Japan, South Korea and Australia.

 Stocks ended mostly lower on Wall Street, giving the S&P 500 its third straight loss this week.